 Search Engine Optimization as marketing: The goal of Search Engine Optimization is to generate sales.
-That is why SEO is a form of marketing, since marketing ultimately aims to sell.
+That is why SEO is a form of marketing since marketing ultimately aims to sell.

 SEO as a process: Traffic will not appear instantaneously.
-SEO requires sustained, ongoing effort for at least a few months.
-The more competition there is, and the more established it is in the search engines, the longer results will take to materialize.
+SEO requires sustained, an ongoing effort for at least a few months.
+The more competition there is, and the more established it is in the search engines, the longer the results will take to materialize.

 Rankings in the search engines: Search engines are used to find information, which they display in the form of Search Engine Results Pages (SERPs).
 Each SERP consists of 10 websites that are ranked from the top of the screen to the bottom according to how relevant they are to the search.